knbknb/hacker-news-summarizer/README.md

 ##### This writes to stdout

-`./hn-thread2txt2chatgpt2md.py "https://news.ycombinator.com/item?id=39416436"  "why you're still single"  --intermediate_file "being_single.md"`
+`./hn-thread2txt2chatgpt2md.py --hnitem "https://news.ycombinator.com/item?id=39416436"  --topic "why you're still single"  --intermediate_file "being_single.md"`

 The `--intermediate_file` option writes to an intermediate file.
 The file is then re-read, processed and printed to stdout.
 This is useful for getting immediate feedback, or for debugging.

 ##### This writes to a file

-`./hn-thread2txt2chatgpt2md.py "https://news.ycombinator.com/item?id=39416436"  "why you're still single"  --api_key  $OPENAI_API_KEY --intermediate_file "being_single.md" > final_output/being_single.md`
+`./hn-thread2txt2chatgpt2md.py --hnitem "https://news.ycombinator.com/item?id=39416436"  --topic "why you're still single"  --api_key  $OPENAI_API_KEY --intermediate_file "being_single.md" > final_output/being_single.md`

 Here no OPENAI_API_KEY is defined in the environment.
 The OPENAI_API_KEY is passed as an argument.
 The output is redirected to a file.

-After summarizing, you must customize the md file to your needs.
-The script does not do that for you.
+After summarizing, you must customize the md file to your needs by hand.
+It might have a few formatting glitches.
+The script does not fix those for you.

 ## TODO